Kestrer/bounded-integer/README.md

 - `std`: Implement traits from `std`, such as [`Error`] on [`ParseError`].
 - `macro`: Enable the [`bounded_integer!`] macro.
 - `types`: Enable the bounded integer types that use const generics.
+- `arbitrary`: Implement [`Arbitrary`] for the bounded integers.
+This is useful when using bounded integers as fuzzing inputs.
 - `serde`: Implement `Serialize` and `Deserialize` for the bounded integers, making sure all values will never be out of bounds.
 - `step_trait`: Implement the [`Step`] trait which allows the bounded integers to be easily used